Philippines women's national lacrosse team

 The Philippines women's national lacrosse team is the national team that represents the Philippines in international lacrosse competitions.
 It is organized by the Philippines Lacrosse Association, a full member of World Lacrosse and an associate member of the Asia Pacific Lacrosse Union.

 History

 The Philippines Lacrosse Association appointed associate coach Steph Lazo as head coach of the Philippines women's national lacrosse team in February 2024.

-The Philippines made its debut at the 2025 Asia-Pacific Women's Lacrosse Championship in Queensland, Australia.
-Lazo led the team as a playing coach.
-The team qualified for the 2026 World Lacrosse Women's Championship in Japan.
-They finished third in the tournament.
+The Philippines made its debut at the 2025 Asia-Pacific Championship in Queensland, Australia.
+By finishing third, the team qualified for the 2026 World Championship in Japan.
+The Philippines finished tenth in Tokyo, losing to Argentina in the final playoff in overtime.